MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/ns-acxcircuit-acx_factory_circuit_add_circuit.md

 ACX Manager initializes and sends this structure to an ACXFACTORYCIRCUIT when a new ACXCIRCUIT object is needed.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

-Drivers receive this structure in their ACXFACTORYCIRCUIT's callback as passing parameter.
+Drivers receive this structure in their ACXFACTORYCIRCUIT's callback as a passing parameter.

 ### Example